-Leading insurance companies have started to exit the coal sector.
+Leading insurance companies in the world have started to exit the coal sector.
 Japanese insurers need to take action now.

-Insurance companies have warned about climate risks for decades – and with good reasons.
+Insurance companies have warned about climate risks for decades – based on science.
 Their losses from climate disasters have skyrocketed in recent years.
-And the CEO of a leading insurer has warned that a +4 degree world would be “uninsurable”.

 Moving away from coal

-Since 2017 leading insurance companies have started to move away from coal.
-By May 2019, 14 large insurers – including industry giants like Allianz, AXA, Swiss Re and Munich Re – had adopted policies to stop or at least limit insuring coal projects.
-More than 20 major insurers have also divested their assets from the coal industry.
+Since 2017, leading insurance companies have started to move away from coal.
+By December 2020, 23 leading insurers – including industry giants like AXA, Swiss Re, Hannover Re and Zurich – have adopted policies to stop or limit insurance for coal projects.
+These insurers control 12.9% of the primary insurance market and 48.3% of the reinsurance market.

 According to Willis Towers Watson, a global insurance broker, the exit of insurers from the coal sector has already made it more complicated and expensive for coal companies to find insurance for their projects.
-But insurers from Japan and other Asian countries need to join the momentum away from coal so it can reach critical mass.
+The insurance industry’s movement to withdraw from the fossil fuel sector is accelerating every year.

-No Coal Japan and the Unfriend Coal campaign call on Japanese insurers to immediately
+No Coal Japan and the Insure Our Future campaign call on Japanese insurers to immediately: